alexa/ask-sdk-controls/doc/userGuide.md

     input _AND_ which has been chosen as the winner in cases where multiple controls can handle an input.
 Much more will be said about this!
 -   **Line 10**: The framework separates response logic from rendering.
-A _system act_ is a simple object representing "something to communicate to the user".
+A _system act_ is a simple object representing "something to communicate to the user."
 In this case the `LiteralContentAct` is used to communicate some arbitrary literal content.
-The framework defines various system acts that have precise purposes and developers can create new ones too.
+The framework defines various system acts that have precise purposes, and developers can create new ones, too.
 System acts are an intermediate representation that are converted to a complete `Response` during the rendering phase; in this skill the default rendering logic is sufficient and causes the `LiteralContentAct` to add its literal content to the `Response.outputSpeech`.
 -   **Line 15**: A `ControlManager` is a high-level organizer authored by the skill developer.
 It interfaces directly with the framework's runtime (`ControlHandler`) and takes care of high-level behaviors.
-One key task is to creates the _tree of controls_ at the start of each turn.
+One key task is to create the _tree of controls_ at the start of each turn.
 Here, the control tree comprises exactly one control.
-Note that every control instance must have an id.
+Note that every control instance must have an ID.
 Our control has `id = rootControl`.
 -   **Line 20**: The framework provides the `ControlHandler` which is a `RequestHandler`.
     The ControlHandler can be added just like any other `RequestHandler`.
 Skills can freely mix-and-match regular request handlers with control handlers.